Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

-Geometric ideas have long played a role in thermodynamics, from Riemannian formulations of equilibrium states to geometric treatments of fluctuations and information~\cite{weinhold_metric_1975, salamon_thermodynamic_1983, ruppeiner_riemannian_1995, ito_stochastic_2018}.
-For driven stochastic systems, a robust metric structure emerges in the linear-response (LR) regime: the mean excess power dissipated under slow driving equals the squared velocity of the control parameters with respect to a \textit{friction metric} defined by time-integrated force-force correlations~\cite{sivakThermodynamicMetricsOptimal2012}.
-Control protocols that minimize the excess work are geodesics on this thermodynamic manifold.
-Recently, this thermodynamic framework was connected to optimal-transport (OT) theory~\cite{zhongLinearResponseEquivalence2024}, revealing that for continuous overdamped dynamics, the thermodynamic distance coincides with the $L^2$-Wasserstein distance restricted to paths of equilibrium distributions.
+\sec{Introduction} Geometric ideas have long played a role in thermodynamics, from Riemannian formulations of equilibrium states to geometric treatments of fluctuations, information, and entropy production~\cite{weinhold_metric_1975, salamon_thermodynamic_1983, ruppeiner_riemannian_1995, ito_stochastic_2018, dechantGeometricDecompositionEntropy2022}.
+In driven stochastic systems, slow control naturally defines a friction metric~\cite{sivakThermodynamicMetricsOptimal2012}.
+Within this linear-response (LR) regime, the mean excess dissipated power is the squared velocity of the control parameters measured against this metric, and minimum-work control protocols are minimizing geodesics on the thermodynamic manifold.
+Recently, this framework was connected to optimal-transport (OT) theory~\cite{zhongLinearResponseEquivalence2024}, revealing that for continuous overdamped dynamics, the LR thermodynamic distance coincides with an equilibrium-restricted $L^2$-Wasserstein distance.

 Independently, geometries of weighted graphs have emerged in network science~\cite{doyle_random_2000, ghosh2008, spielman_graph_2011, deng_commute_2012, fitch_effective_2019, sato_commute_2019}.
-In \textit{commute-time geometry}, the states of a Markov chain are embedded in Euclidean space such that squared distances between states equals the mean round-trip random-walk time~\cite{doyle_commuting_2017}.
-Closely related is the \textit{resistance distance}, defined as the effective electrical resistance between nodes in a resistor network constructed on the Markov graph~\cite{chandra_electrical_1989, klein_resistance_1993}.
+In commute-time geometry, the states of a Markov chain are embedded in Euclidean space such that squared distance between states equals the mean round-trip random-walk time~\cite{doyle_commuting_2017}.
+Closely related is the resistance distance, defined as the effective electrical resistance between nodes in a resistor network constructed on the Markov graph~\cite{chandra_electrical_1989, klein_resistance_1993}.
 Despite their common dynamical origins, these graph-theoretic geometries have not previously been connected to the thermodynamic geometry of driven processes.